top of page

 James C. Byrnes decided to take on the Citroen and Panhard marques in December of 1958, but it didn’t last long.
 He retired in 1960 and then died two years later at the age of 62.
 His business evaporated when he retired.

 With the mobile home display in the background, we figured that the photo was probably taken at some sort of an auto show.
-After some more research, we think it is possible that the photo was taken at the 1959 Springfield Auto Show at the Springfield Exhibition Park in the Industrial Arts Building.
-The auto show occurred in the third week of October, 1959.
-This building still exists and is now called the Better Living Center.
-The bricked-in arches in the background of the photo are still visible today.
+After some more research, we think it is possible that the photo was taken at the 1960 Springfield Auto Show at the Springfield Exhibition Park in the Industrial Arts Building.
+The auto show occurred in late 1959.

 RIVERSIDE RACEWAY - RIVERSIDE, CA, 1958